Hans5958/hyper-flexible-timer/README.md

-# The Hyper Flexible Clock
+# The Hyper Flexible Timer

 A simple yet flexible timer/stopwatch.
 Made with Nuxt.js/Vue.